Bitcoin mining uses more energy than mining for real gold

 Krause started looking into this because he was contemplating doing some digital currency mining himself.

-"Once I started looking at the calculations and running the numbers, the amounts of energy that I'd be consuming in just my apartment were pretty astonishing," said Krause.
-"If I'm doing this in my apartment by myself what is everybody doing across the network?"
+"Once I started looking at the calculations and running the numbers, the amounts of energy that I'd be consuming in just my apartment were pretty astonishing," he said.
+"If I'm doing this in my apartment by myself, what is everybody doing across the network?"

-Once Krause added up the numbers, he was shocked by the sheer amount of energy being consumed globally.
+After he added up the numbers, Krause explained he was shocked by the sheer amount of energy being consumed globally.

 "Bitcoin is on track to consume as much energy as Denmark."

-As digital currencies like Bitcoin get more popular, the energy requirements will only rise - and not only because of the increased interest in mining.
+As digital currencies like Bitcoin grow more popular, the energy requirements will only rise — and not only because of the increased interest in mining.